lorenzofk/laravel-observable/README.md

 composer require lorenzofk/laravel-observable
 ```

+## About

+Laravel Observable.

+If you work with Laravel, you've probably already needed to use the `Observer` pattern to observe specific events in your `Models`.

+So, this package provides an easy way to define one or more `Observer` for your models.

 ## Why to use?

 I've decided to create this tool to solve a problem we were facing on a big project I work on.